Geonovum/technisch-register/README.md

 #### installing

-You need a Unix shell to run this module.
-Linux and OS X have one by default.
-If you have installed `git` on Windows you can use `Git Bash`.
-When making use of 'Git Bash' on a Windows machine it is important to run 'Git Bash' as an administrator.
-Can't find 'Git Bash'?
-Try [Babun](http://babun.github.io/) instead.
+This modules runs on Linux and macOS.
+You are encouraged to create a `staging` and `production` environment on your server as follows

+1. create your `staging` directory

+    cd /var/www/geostandaarden/
+    mkdir staging

+2. create a virtual environment called e.g. `tr_staging` and activate it

+    cd staging
+    virtualenv tr_staging
+    source tr_staging/bin/activate

-1. Clone this repository and install the module in [editable mode](https://pip.pypa.io/en/latest/reference/pip_install/?highlight=editable#editable-installs) with `pip` as
+3. Clone this repository and install the module in [editable mode](https://pip.pypa.io/en/latest/reference/pip_install/?highlight=editable#editable-installs) with `pip` as

         git clone https://www.github.com/geonovum/technisch-register
         cd technisch-register
         pip install -e ./

     The `-e` flag makes sure that "[any changes you make to the code will immediately apply accross the system](http://stackoverflow.com/a/24000174)".
 In other words, you don't have to install the module every time you update the code. `pip` will automatically install the project's dependencies (see `setup.py`).

+4. switch to the `staging` branch

+    git checkout staging

-2. Rename `technisch_register/settings-example.py` to `technisch_register/settings.py` and provide the needed paths.
-Windows users have to make sure that all directory path settings (all paths except for 'repos_path' and 'cluster_path') end with a forward slash.
+5. Rename `technisch_register/settings-example.py` to `technisch_register/settings.py` and provide the needed paths.

-3. Create the required directories and build the register
+6. run `technisch_register/initialize.py` to create the required directories and build the register

         cd technisch_register
         python initialize.py

+7. copy `technisch_register/cgi-bin.py` to your server's `cgi-bin` folder and rename it to `build.py` and adapt the paths to `staging` and `production` environments as needed.

+8. build the `production` environment by following steps 1 - 6 (except 4) while changing all mentions of `staging` to `production`

 #### running

 The main script is `build.py`.
-It reads a GitHub JSON payload from `stdin` and builds the register in `staging` or `production` mode.
+It reads a GitHub JSON payload from `stdin`.
 Run `build.py` as

+    cd technisch_register
     cat github-payload.json | python build.py

-Line 32 of `github-payload.json` determines whether the script should build `staging` or  `production`.
-Change `prerelease` to `false` to build `production` and vice versa.

 #### testing